remfath/go-rabbitmq-demo/README.md

 # Go RabbitMQ demo

-A simple Go RabbitMQ demo with a publisher and a comsumer.
+A simple Go RabbitMQ demo with a publisher and a consumer.